A place to put my thoughts into stitches.

 NOTES OF INTEREST:

 Also GO TO...
-ALL FREE CROCHET AFGHAN PATTERNS - They have several new Free e-books, and guess who has a Baby Afghan in one of their latest books.
-Try their link to the right and check out what they already have for Free and remember they also have ALL FREE KNITTING too!
+ALL FREE CROCHET or FAVE CRAFTS, They always have new Free e-books and lots of patterns and crafty things. and remember they also have ALL FREE KNITTING too!

 Saturday, January 29, 2011

 Stories from the Cat-lopedia

 Maggie Mae at 2 months.

 It all started with Maggie.
 While working at my desk in 2003, our local police came to me with this little girl-kitty and asked me to foster her.
 They found her in a culvert going into lake Magiorre, starved and diseased.
 After about $280 in vet bills feeding her through a tube filled with whey protein (my husbands idea) and a week of constant care, she was the light of our lives.
 A Sweetheart and full of energy.
 She left us in 2005 and we moved on.
 I mention her because she was Jiggy's partner.

 Maggie Mae & Jiggy at Play!

 When Maggie (Calico cat) was 2 weeks old we adopted Jiggy to keep her company.
 They really loved each other and when Maggie passed, Jiggy (Russian Blue cat) went into a full-blown depression.
 He dropped from 12 lb. down to 7 lb. and wouldn't eat.
 With help from a wonderful Vet named Dr. Anthony, my husband and myself; and after 1 year of feeding him through a tube into his stomach, all kinds of drugs and 3 surgeries; we got him back.
 He's healthy, eating and fat again.